MIJOTHY/REACT_SCHMEACT/README.md

 * __The header__ has an input and a button.
 You can see the input placeholder text as the title of the app, and the button as that little pokemon-card-style leaf.
 Basically, the header has two roles.
 Firstly, and formostenly (!??!!), it lets us type in the names of fruit, click the button and they get added to the list.
 Secondmostly, as we type in the names of fruit, it filters the list accordingly.
 Why do we need the filter?
 Why do you need to ask questions?
 * __The list__ is just a holder for list items.
 Or is it?
 The list component actually generates the list items.
 It takes a bunch of data, and spits out a list item for every suitable chunk of data in there.
 Our app would be pretty cr-app without it (lmao).
   * __The list item__ is mental.
 Each one of these has its fruit-text, a little counter, and buttons that decrement and increment that counter respectively.
 Impressed?
 You should be.
 Oh yeah, this is outlined in yellow, and is owned by the list.
 * __The footer__ is boring.
 In fact, the footer is so conscious of how boring it is that it spends its whole life wishing that those slightly-less-dull list items would just shrivel up and disappear.
 In case that wasn't clear enough for you, our footer holds a little button that clears all of the list items.

+In actual fact, we can break the app down even more, but for learning's sake, I'll leave it as-is for now.
+If you want to see an extreme-component version, `git checkout crazycomponents`.

 ## I'm bored, can you just get to the code?
 Nah.